gidavies/WebAppDevOpsLab/DevOpsLab3.md

 This confirms that you have created a Web App in Azure.
 In the next lab we will deploy the web application into the newly created Azure Web App.

->Optional: Add an Embedded Webpage widget to the Azure DevOps Overview dashboard:
+>Optional challenge: Add an Embedded Webpage widget to the Azure DevOps Overview dashboard:
 >- Add the Embedded Webpage widget
 >- Add the URL for your web app created in the preceding steps: